SMurphyDev/Kafka-Integration-Test-Demo/README.md

 This class handles the configuration for `GenericTestProducer`.
 It gives us two advantages:

-1. I can choose whether to depend on an auto configured `ConsumerFactory` to create my test consumer or create a new one based on a provided config map.
+1. I can choose whether to depend on an auto configured `ConsumerFactory` or to create my test consumer or create a new one based on a provided config map.
 2. I can easily create a `GenericTestConsumer` any key and value types.

 ### The GenericTestProducer